 There are more renters in the UK than ever before, with the Telegraph website reporting that 3.9 million people rent property at this moment in time.
 The problem is, many of us rush into agreements for at least the next 6 months of our lives without even really knowing a lot about tenant's rights.
 We're handing huge sums of money over every month without knowing what tenants rights we do and don't have or what owners should be providing us with.

 With any luck, everybody will have a great landlord who adheres to everything without cutting any corners, but unfortunately this is the real world, and there are cowboys out there in every profession who want to get away with as little as possible.
-Protect yourself from bad landlords and know your rights.
+Exactly because of that you should know your rights.

 What are your tenants rights?